Pederasty in ancient Greece: Social aspects

+During the period of democracy in Athens, pederasty began to enjoy a lesser degree of popularity insofar as it was associated with aristocracy and outmoded thinking.
+Aristophanes' satirical description of the proclivities of Marathon veterans, penned nearly seventy years after the famous battle, suggests that jokes satirizing the old-fashioned brand of pederasty were well received by Athenian audiences, and most references to pederasty in his comedies are negative.
+Among elite men, having been an eromenos created a political liability, for such men could be easily accused of having prostituted themselves.

 In Crete, in order for the suitor to carry out the ritual abduction, the father had to approve him as worthy of the honor.
 Among the Athenians, as Socrates claims in Xenophon's Symposium, "Nothing [of what concerns the boy] is kept hidden from the father, by an ideal lover".
-In order to protect their sons from inappropriate attempts at seduction, fathers appointed slaves called pedagogues to watch over their sons.
+To protect their sons from inappropriate attempts at seduction, fathers appointed slaves called pedagogues to watch over their sons.
 However, according to Aeschines, Athenian fathers would pray that their sons would be handsome and attractive, with the full knowledge that they would then attract the attention of men and "be the objects of fights because of erotic passions".